q3769/chunk4j/README.md

   with [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/), and 1MB with [Apache Kafka](https://kafka.apache.org/); the default cache entry size limit is 1MB for [Memcached](https://memcached.org/), and 512MB for [Redis](https://redis.io/).
-Those default transport limits can be customized but often times the default is there for a sensible reason.
+Those default transport limits can be customized but, often times, the default is there for a sensible reason.

 ## Prerequisite